 - Adaptational Angst Upgrade: Compared to the Comic!Hunters, they have a very tragic and very horrific backstory which triggers their Start of Darkness.

 - Adaptation Expansion: The Hunters are merely a group of survivors like Rick and company.
-The show gave them a community.
+The show gave them an entire community.

 - Asshole Victim: Tragic backstory aside, they all had it coming.

 - Being Good Sucks/No Good Deed Goes Unpunished: The main reason for their Start of Darkness is because they were invaded and violated by a group of survivors they tried to help.